1. notice

 • Can be divided into multiple sentences, so that it is convenient to add/remove properties to get different structs

-Normally we do not need explicit hierarchy of set.
+Normally we do not need explicit hierarchy of Type.
 For example, we just need to construct the concrete type like , but not need to mention that the type is a element in type

 [universal-type]